Mai1d-dev/academy./README.md

 #### Prerequisites
 - MinGW-w64 or TDM-GCC (for GCC on Windows)
 - Make utility (comes with MinGW)
+- Git with SSH setup (required for cloning)

 Or alternatively:
 - Visual Studio with C/C++ development tools